-The following is source material that Richard Seltzer used in writing the novels The Name of Hero and The Name of Man.
+The following is source material that Richard Seltzer used in writing the novels The Name of Hero.
 This is a translation from Russian of a handwritten document in the possession of Andre Orbeliani, nephew of Alexander Bulatovich.
 Date here was new style, converted from the old style used in the document.

 1870 Oct.
 9 (S.26) Alexander Bulatovich born

 1874 June 20 His sister Mariya (Meta) born

 1891 June 4 (M.22) enlisted in His Majesty's Life-Guard Hussar Regiment as a private

 1892 Feb.
 27 (14) promoted to non-commissioned officer

 June 12 (25) by divisional order No. 60, received permission to wear glasses both on duty and off duty

 July 14 (1) by order No. 64 of the Second Guard Cavalry Division was renamed cadet standard